 Giovanni has a degree in Political Science from the University of Pisa, with a thesis in international law.

 Mark McFadden has more than 20 years of operational and policy experience with internet protocol addressing and large-scale internetworking.
 Since 2012, Mark has been a member of the UK delegation to the ITU’s Study Group on Security and has been the UK lead on Cloud Computing Security.
 He is an active contributor to the work of the Internet Engineering Task Force and ICANN.
 He is also a regular contributor to the work of the Regional Internet Registries, including serving as the Chair of ICANN’s Address Supporting Organisation.
-Mark is currently Principal Consultant on Internet Infrastructure and Governance for InterConnect Communications.
+Mark is an associate at Oxford Information Labs.

 Mark has been involved in the IDN World Report project since 2013.
 His focus is on the usability of IDNs – universal acceptance.
 He has provided chapters on universal acceptance of IDNs in every issue since 2013.

 Mark has led major research projects and studies for the UK regulator Ofcom, including major studies on IPv6 Deployment, Carrier Grade Network Address Translation, and DNSSEC.
 Research projects for ICANN have included a critical analysis of the effectiveness of ICANN’s policy development process (the GNSO PDP), commissioned by the second Accountability and Transparency Review Team.
-Mark led InterConnect’s team alongside partners from University College London, in providing evaluation panel support for ICANN’s new gTLD programme.
-Mark is also part of the research team for ICANN’s Latin America and Caribbean Domain Name Marketplace Study (2016 – forthcoming).
+Mark led InterConnect Communications’s team alongside partners from University College London, in providing evaluation panel support for ICANN’s new gTLD programme.
+Mark is also part of the research team for ICANN’s Latin America and Caribbean Domain Name Marketplace Study (2016).

 Previous roles for Mark have included Resource Specialist at the IANA, Principal Strategist for Internet Naming and Addressing for BT, and Director, Internet, Internet Security and Wireless Certification Programs at the University of Wisconsin.